Modern Slavery and Human Trafficking Statement January 2022

 Whilst currently focusing on the United Kingdom as a core market, including local entities for multinational organisations, Service Express is continuing to expand its hardware maintenance operations into Europe, placing more emphasis on the effective use of a supply chain.
 The objective of our supplier relationship function is not only to ensure service quality and performance, but also to ensure supplier commitment to our policies and business practices, irrespective of geography.

 Supplier relationships remain key to the above achievements and report directly into the Senior Leadership Team as part of ensuring appropriate Director-level sponsorship.
-Service Express is also proud of its multicultural employee base, and we continue to provide opportunities in the UK for staff from our Sri Lankan office as well developing the skills of those new to employment with our apprenticeship programmes, which include competitive salaries and Service Express funded education.
+Service Express is also proud of its multi-cultural employee base, and we continue to provide opportunities in the UK for staff from our Sri Lankan office as well as developing the skills of those new to employment with our apprenticeship programmes, which include competitive salaries and Service Express funded education.

 Our Supply Chains

 The Service Express supply chain is broadly broken into several categories including new product supply (of hardware or software), used product supply (for hardware spares and second user sales), connectivity services, specialist technical support services, utility services (such as power), outsourced back-office functions, logistics and transport suppliers, and facility services such as cleaners.

 Within the above, Service Express has relationships with companies that service its customers as well as internal business operations.
 With the expansion of hardware maintenance operations into Europe, we do not just perform remote assessments of potential new partners and suppliers, we make onsite visits part of our supplier take on due diligence, where applicable.